agvoron/tetris/dev_notes.md

 # === Tasks ===
+* Implement unit testing (no need to be thorough, just to refresh on how to do JUnit in Eclipse)

 * Bug/tweak: prevent accidental double-taps on spacebar
-* Bug/tweak: add back button to pause menu
+* Bug/tweak: add back button to pause menu & clean up pause menu

 * Finish gameplay
-    * Level up
+    * Level up and increase gravity

-* Implement unit testing (no need to be thorough, just to refresh on how to do JUnit in Eclipse)

 * Sign the executable

+* Title screen quit button
+* Title screen cleanup/looks nice

 # === Implementation Notes ===